 MS-65 10 cent, 25 cent and $1 coins from 1968-present.
 I am painting with a broad brush here, but there is a clear division in Canadian coin collecting.
 Generally speaking, Canadian coins can be divided into the silver era from 1858-1967, and the modern era.
 Many collectors stop at 1967, and the nickel examples from later years are often tossed into junk piles or spent.
 Couple that with the tendency for Nickel coins to pick up bagmarks easily, and the nickel series becomes very tough to find in the highest Mint State grades.

 1959-61 Silver dollars in MS-64.
 These were largely considered common in comparison to the earlier silver dollars, and were given the bulk bucket treatment by dealers for many decades.
 Finding one without a baggy surface is a challenge.

 1965 Type 2 and Type 4 in MS-64.
 The Type 5 gets all the hype, but it's probably easier to find in MS-64 condition than these two examples.
 Again they are another "common" coin that has been tossed aside for years leaving very few survivors in nice condition.

 Many collectors will claim that these coins are very common, and that it hasn't been worthwhile for people with hoards of these coins to have them certified.
 I have trouble believing this statement given the prices many of these coins achieve on eBay when they appear.
-While some are undoubtedly still out there, I believe strongly that many of these coins will hold up as genuine rarities.
+While some high grade examples are undoubtedly still out there, I believe that many of these coins will ultimately be seen as genuine rarities.

 Thanks again for taking the time to read my guide.
 If you've enjoyed it, be sure to read my other guides, and click "Yes" below to let me know you've found it helpful.
 Don't hesitate to forward any examples you know of, and I'll add them to the list.
 These coins can be both challenges, as well as bargains, best of luck and happy hunting.